3. What if my child develops redness / irritation / or other skin reactions? What if I see moisture collecting inside the tube?

 What if the instalock clips cause discomfort, chafing, redness, or pain?

-This happens because the instalocks were not trimmed properly.
+For kits ordered before 9/2014 or from our distributors: This happens because the instalocks were not trimmed properly.
 Take care to make sure that the runner from the clip was fully removed; if you run your finger along the edge of the instalock, it should be as smooth as possible.
 You may have to re-trim any excess material along the edge.